Our-Unique-Game/School-Escape/Formal-elements.md

 ## Market Research

 the closest games we found are:
-Ghost Invasion: Idle Hunter
-Haunted Castle - Ghost Game
-Granny
+* School Escape!
+* School Days
+* Escape from School - 100 Doors
+* Stickman School Escape 2

-we search not only with simillar name to our game but also simillar patterns and rules of our game. those games has a simillar to out game but our game is diffrent while we use speacial features like lights and stun the ghosts and a diffrent way to end the game. the players will prefer our game because he is more exciting and with more intrest to complete the game.
+we search not only with simillar name to our game but also simillar patterns and rules of our game. those games has a simillar to out game but our game is diffrent while we use educational features like math, english and even programing to young age. the players will prefer our game because it not only educational but also very funny and thrilling while we have to steal princple key and escape the school.